 Not only is Omanhene dark milk chocolate made exclusively with 100% Ghanaian cocoa beans, it is also manufactured entirely in Ghana.
 This assures that Ghanaians reap the added value from the processing of their beans into chocolate.
 Most of the world's chocolate bars are manufactured in countries that do not actually grow cocoa.
 Even so-called "Fair Trade" cocoa is almost always shipped offshore for processing in Europe or the US such that Western companies still capture the greatest share of cocoa profits.
 It is this tertiary stage manufacturing that constitutes the most significant portion of wealth in the cocoa value chain; and it is this most valuable portion that accrues solely to these offshore economies.
 Omanhene manufactures chocolate entirely in Ghana - a cocoa-growing country - and this benefits not only the Ghanaian cocoa growers but the Ghanaian factory workers who transform raw beans into finished chocolate and cocoa powder.

+Omanhene Partner Chef Francois Kwaku-Dongo in the kitchen at United Nations headquarters in New York prepping for a gala dinner.
 Until the founding of Omanhene, virtually every chocolate bar consumed was made from blends of beans grown from around the world; because such bars were made of beans from many countries, it was simply impossible to assure a chocolate bar was not the product of slave labor.
 The only way to assure slave-free chocolate is to buy chocolate bars made from beans grown solely in a slave-free country, such as Ghana.
 In 1994, Omanhene became the first company in the world to effect worldwide distribution of single-source chocolate - that is, chocolate made from cocoa beans grown exclusively from a single country-of-origin.